open-edge-insights/eii-tools/Benchmarking/video-benchmarking-tool/README.md

 > * For using `MYRIAD` device for inference please add `user: root` in docker-compose.yml file for VI.
 If IPC mode is used then `user: root` needs to be added for VideoProfiler docker-compose.yml file as well.

+> * For `GPU` device there is an initial delay while the model is compiled and loaded.
+This can affect the first benchmarking results especially on low stream count.
+This will be reduced on subsequent runs using kernel caching.
+To make sure the kernel cache files are created please remove `read_only: true` in docker-compose.yml file for VI so that files can be generated.

 > * The docker-compose.yml files of VI and VideoProfiler gets picked from their respective repos.
 So any changes needed should be applied in their repsective repos.

 > * Refer [README-Using-video-accelerators](https://github.com/open-edge-insights/eii-core#using-video-accelerators-in-ingestionanalytics-containers) for using video accelerators.